TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 The Investiture of a Shard permeates all three Realms; Physical, Cognitive, and Spiritual; but the majority of the Shard is contained within the Spiritual Realm, and is thus not bound by the ordinary laws and limitations of time and space, and where all places are compounded into one.
 Due to this, the power of a Shard is omnipresent, and presses against reality.
 Investing in a world will produce numerous effects, most notably the creation of an Invested Art tied to the Shard.
 While a Shard doesn't have complete control over how the Invested Art functions or what it does, it can manipulate its mechanics to an extent.
 Moreover, the presence of a Shard leads to the formation of a [[Perpendicularity\|Perpendicularity]], a well of the Shard's Investiture that pierces all three [[Realmatic Theory\|Realms]], allowing for [[Worldhopping\|worldhopping]].
 The Shard's Investiture can also manifest directly in the world in other ways; examples of such manifestations are [[Atium\|atium]] and [[Lerasium\|lerasium]] on [[Scadrial\|Scadrial]], the [[Tears of Edgli\|Tears of Edgli]] on [[Nalthis\|Nalthis]], or the many [[Spren\|spren]] of [[Roshar\|Roshar]].
 The core of being through which the power flows, that is, the Vessel, is described as a mere focus or hub for the omnipresent power of the Shard.
+Shards can be combined and intermingled with one another, which changes the Intent and effects how the Shard influences the world and the Vessel holding it.
+One can theoretically combine every Shard in one Vessel in order to recreate Adonalsium.
+But other theories posit that doing so would destroy the Vessel.

 #### Intent
 >“*If Light is Investiture, and all Investiture is deity, and deity has Intent, then Light must have Intent.*”
 \- Navani Kholin[5]

 The Investiture of each Shard, and the Shard themselves, have an Intent that shapes how they act and what they are capable of doing.
 This Intent has a deep influence on the properties of their Investiture, and upon the mind and actions of their Vessel.
 The Intent warps the mind over time, with the influence growing greater and more controlling over time.
 It is difficult for a Vessel to fight against the Intent of their Shard, but if they do so for long enough, it possible to modify the way an Intent manifests, but they cannot change it outright.
 Therefore, shardic Intent is not immutable, but it is also not overwritable.
+Furthermore, this means that the mind and Intent influence one another, until they eventually come to a balance.
 Intent does not only effect how a Shard and its Vessel act, but also what they are capable and incapable of doing.
 For example, Preservation is incapable of doing harm or initiating change.
 It is possible for a Shard to be broken down into multiple smaller Shards with different Intents.
 It is currently unknown whether this has ever happened before, or how it would be accomplished.
+Conversely, it is possible for multiple Shards to be held by one Vessel, which intermingles them and modifies the Intent depending on if the Intents and Tones are working together in harmony or discord.
+Having opposing Intents between the Shards one holds, such as Ruin and Preservation, can lead one to have difficulty acting.
+If the Shard is dropped, it would drop as one unified Shard rather than splitting back into the constituent parts.

+#### Pure Tone and Rhythms
+Each Shard is associated with a Pure Tone and a Rhythm, borne from the interaction of the inherent nature of the Shard with the world they chose to Invest.
+The Pure Tone is the sound itself, whilst the Rhythm is the beat to which the Tone fluctuates.
+This is sometimes referred to as a Shard's "song."
+Some individuals argue that Investiture responds to Tones as they remind it of the voice of the Shard commanding it to obey.

+#### Shardic Memory
+Shards remember their history, outside of the Vessel itself.
+When one ascends to godhood, they gain all the memories engraved into the Shard.
+This does not, however, grant the Vessel experience in using the power, it merely grants them knowledge of how to use it and how it was used in the past.

 ### Vessel
+>“*Your questions are dangerous.
+Once you step behind the curtain and see the actors as the people they are, it becomes harder to pretend the play is real.*”
+\- Khriss[1]

 To function properly, a Shard requires a **Vessel** -- a mind to control it, belonging to a sapient creature from the [[Physical Realm\|Physical Realm]], such as a human, [[Dragon (cosmere)\| Dragon]] or [[Sho Del\|Sho Del]].
 The Vessel is the core of being through which the power flows, which acts as a focus or hub for the omnipresent power of the Shard.
 One doesn't need to be able to use Investiture in order to become a Vessel, but the ability does help.
 What becoming a Vessel requires above all is [[Connection\|Connection]] to the Shard in question, whether forged artificially or driven by a natural inclination towards the Shard's intent.
 Upon Ascension, a Vessel loses its connection to its former species -- for example, a human who Ascended is no longer considered human.
 However, it is possible for Vessels to reproduce.
 The act of becoming a Vessel is called **Ascension**, and causes the Vessel's body to vaporize and mind to expand.
 From then on, the Vessel and the Shard are intertwined; the Vessel gets to set some general course of how the Shard's power is defined, and feeds off the Shard's power to remain alive, but the Shard's power is the driving force between the two.
 Over centuries, the Vessel's mind begins to change to fit the Shard's intent more perfectly.
 It is difficult to fight against the Shard's Intent, if a Vessel fights against it, they can be left vulnerable.
+Some knowledgeable individuals, such as Khriss, argue that the Vessel does not truly control the Shard, but rather they are controlled by it and its Intent.
 If the Vessel were to give up the Shard, the Shard's influence on their mind would fade over time.
 A Shard can be killed by Splintering it, breaking its power down further into smaller pieces, called [[Splinter\|splinters]]; the easiest way to achieve that is by killing the mind.
 The actual death of a Vessel, however, can take up to hundreds of years.
 If the Shard is taken up before the Vessel dies completely, splintering can be prevented; if not, the power will become wild and dangerous.
 A Shard without a Vessel will eventually gain sentience.
 When a Vessel dies, the person's original body materializes and falls to the ground as a corpse.
 However, it does not age rapidly, since Shardic immortality is different from other methods like atium compounding.
 It is possible for Vessels to be separated from their Shards without dying or Splintering the Shards they held.
 If this happens then, after the Vessel's death, it is able to resist the pull into the [[Beyond\|Beyond]].
 While the power a Vessel holds exists everywhere, the Vessel themself can only exist in a limited amount of places or areas at a time.
 Some Vessels have shown the capacity to manifest in multiple places at once, acting independently, but all as a manifestation of the same mind.
 A mentally ill Vessel can affect the Shard's intent.
+It is possible for multiple Shards to be held by one Vessel, which modifies the Intent depending on if they are working together in harmony or discord.
+The only known case of this currently is Harmony, held by Sazed.
+When an individual becomes the Vessel of a Shard, their spiritweb is permanently stretched and warped.
+This warping's effects continue even if they later release the power.
+Such beings that took up the power, or even took up a large portion without becoming the Vessel, and later released it, are known as Slivers.

 #### Immortality
 Vessels are inherently immortal and ageless beings, due to the power that they possess and become.
 This is due to the fact that Vessels are, essentially, a hub or nexus for the power of the Shard.
 Therefore, they are a sentient bundle of Investiture.